danog/MadelineProtoDocs/docs/API_docs/constructors/phoneConnection.md

 ---
-title: phoneConnection
+title: "phoneConnection"
-description: Identifies an endpoint that can be used to connect to the other user in a phone call
+description: "Identifies an endpoint that can be used to connect to the other user in a phone call"
 image: https://docs.madelineproto.xyz/favicons/android-chrome-256x256.png
 ---
 # Constructor: phoneConnection